eth-protocol-fellows/protocol-studies/docs/wiki/EL/besu.md

 		datatypes:
 		+ Det of types being used by Besu.
 	+ metrics:
-		+ Teemetry/prometheus not tight to internal besu.
+		+ Teemetry/prometheus not tight to internal Besu.
 	+ ethereum:
 		+ Is not a module but contains modules :
 			+ api :